lagotto/lagotto/docs/installation.md

 # mysql server root password for chef
 DB_SERVER_ROOT_PASSWORD=EZ$zspyxF2
 ```

-#### Installation Options

-* automated installation via Vagrant/Chef (recommended)
-* manual installation

-Hosting Lagotto at a Platform as a Service (PaaS) provider such as Heroku or OpenShift is possible, but has not been tested.

 ## Automated Installation
 This is the recommended way to install Lagotto.
 The required applications and libraries will automatically be installed in a self-contained virtual machine running Ubuntu 14.04, using [Vagrant] and [Chef Solo].